letsRobot/docs/api-reference.md

 chatSocket = SocketIO(chatHost, chatHostPort, LoggingNamespace, transports='websocket')
 ```

 After connecting to the socket, our robot needs to identify itself:

 ```
 chatSocket.emit('identify_robot_id', robotID)
 ```

-And we need to subscribe to the chat event:
+And it needs to subscribe to the chat event:

 ```
 chatSocket.on('chat_message_with_name', onHandleChatMessage)